datarefuge/workflow/bagging.md

 - Claiming a dataset for bagging
   - You will work on datasets that were harvested by Checkers.
   - Go to the Uncrawlable spreadsheet, click the Baggers tab, and look for a dataset to check
-    - Available datasets are the ones whose cell "Baggers Status Indicator" is empty
+    - Available datasets are the ones whose cell "Baggers Handle" is empty
     - If an item is already claimed but its "Date Opened or Closed" cell has turned red, it is also available for you to claim (for more details see the last section of this document)
   - Claim it by entering your slack handle along with the status "Open" and today's date, for instance:
   ```